Scar Treatment

 TCA peels

-A chemical peel is a non-invasive skin resurfacing treatment that accelerates skin cell turnover and increases collagen production to reveal a smoother, brighter complexion that is more even in texture and tone.
+A chemical peel is a non-invasive skin-resurfacing treatment that accelerates skin cell turnover and increases collagen production, revealing a smoother, brighter complexion with more even texture and tone.
 Trichloroacetic acid (TCA) peels are commonly used in Dr. Green’s dermatology office to treat active acne, post-inflammatory hyperpigmentation, and mild atrophic scars, such as depressed acne scars.
-During a chemical peel, the chemical solution is topically applied to the top layer of the skin.
-The solution reacts with the skin’s surface to exfoliate the skin’s outer layer, removing pigmented, dead skin cells to bring bright, healthy skin cells to the skin’s surface.
+During a TCA peel, the solution is applied topically to the skin’s surface.
+It reacts with the skin’s surface to exfoliate the outer layer, removing pigmented, dead skin cells and bringing bright, healthy skin cells to the surface.
 Most patients require a series of chemical peel treatments to achieve their ideal results.
-TCA peels are typically not suited for patients with Fitzpatrick type 3 or darker skin, as there is a greater risk of developing unwanted hyperpigmentation as a side effect.
+TCA peels are typically not suited for patients with Fitzpatrick type 3 or darker skin, as there is a greater risk of unwanted hyperpigmentation as a side effect.

 Mesopeels

-Mesopeels are specially formulated peels designed to address hyperpigmentation and dark marks on the skin.
-Mesopeels are designed with skin-lightening agents like azelaic acid and tranexamic acid to fade unwanted pigmentation and reduce melanocyte activity in the skin.
+Mesopeels are specially formulated peels designed to address hyperpigmentation and dark marks.
+They contain skin-lightening agents, such as azelaic acid and tranexamic acid, to fade unwanted pigmentation and reduce melanocyte activity.
 These gentle peels can be used on many areas of the body, including sensitive areas like the axilla, inner thighs, and groin.
-Mesopeels are safe and effective for all skin tones, including darker tones, making them an excellent treatment option for reducing flat, pigmented scars on the skin.
-Patients typically undergo four to six treatment sessions to see the best cosmetic results.
+Mesopeels are safe and effective for all skin tones, including darker tones, making them an excellent treatment option for reducing flat, pigmented scars.
+Patients typically undergo four to six treatment sessions to achieve the best cosmetic results.

 Microneedling

-Microneedling, also referred to as collagen induction therapy, is a cosmetic treatment option that can improve both skin texture and tone.
-Microneedling is a procedure that delivers controlled trauma to the skin’s surface via a handheld device containing tiny, sterile microneedles.
-These microneedles penetrate the epidermis, the outermost layer of the skin, inducing the skin’s natural healing process to increase skin cell turnover and stimulate new collagen production.
-In addition to improving the appearance of fine lines, enlarged pores, uneven skin tone, and dullness, microneedling can be an excellent treatment option for depressed or atrophic scars.
-Most patients require an initial series of 4-6 treatment sessions, with each spaced approximately one month apart, to replenish collagen levels and improve the appearance of acne scars.
-Patients with more severe scarring may require additional treatments.
+Microneedling, also known as collagen induction therapy, is a cosmetic treatment that can improve skin texture and tone.
+The procedure delivers controlled trauma to the skin’s surface using a handheld device with tiny, sterile microneedles.
+These microneedles penetrate the epidermis, the skin’s outermost layer, triggering the skin’s natural healing process to increase cell turnover and stimulate new collagen production.
+In addition to improving the appearance of fine lines, enlarged pores, uneven skin tone, and dullness, microneedling can be an excellent treatment for depressed or atrophic scars.
+Most patients require an initial series of 4-6 sessions, spaced about one month apart, to replenish collagen levels and improve the appearance of acne scars.

-Microneedling is a safe and effective scar treatment option for all skin types and tones, and its effects can be further enhanced by pairing it with special topical serums.
-Serums applied topically during a microneedling procedure enter the microchannels, allowing for maximum absorption and better results.
-Patients experiencing pigmentation from scarring can pair microneedling with a depigmentation serum to fade dark marks.
-Platelet-rich plasma (PRP) can also be incorporated into the procedure to enhance the benefits of treatment.
-PRP is serum derived from a sample of the patient’s blood, which is spun in a centrifuge to separate it from the red blood cells.
+The effects of microneedling can be further enhanced by pairing it with specialized topical serums.
+Serums applied during a microneedling procedure enter the microchannels created, allowing for maximum absorption and better results.
+Patients with post-inflammatory pigmentation from scarring can pair microneedling with a depigmentation serum to fade dark marks.
+Platelet-rich plasma (PRP) can also be incorporated into the procedure to enhance treatment benefits.
+PRP is a serum derived from a sample of the patient’s blood, which is spun in a centrifuge to separate it from the red blood cells.
 It contains an abundance of natural growth factors and proteins involved in the healing process, promotes circulation, stimulates collagen growth, and accelerates skin regeneration.
-The PRP is applied topically onto the skin after the microneedling device and enters the microchannels it creates, allowing for maximum absorption.

 Vivace RF Microneedling

 Vivace RF is an innovative procedure that combines the benefits of microneedling and radiofrequency (RF) for maximum skin rejuvenation.
-The device employs tiny, surgical-grade needles on the epidermis while simultaneously delivering RF energy to the dermis to stimulate collagen levels in both layers of skin.
+The device uses tiny, surgical-grade needles to stimulate collagen production in the epidermis while simultaneously delivering RF energy deep into the dermis to increase collagen levels.
 Vivace RF is ideal for improving the appearance of acne scars, fine lines, facial wrinkles, pore size, stretch marks, and hyperpigmentation.
-No downtime is associated with the procedure, and the treatment is safe for all skin types and tones.
-Dr. Green recommends a series of at least three treatments to achieve the best results.
+The procedure has no downtime, and the treatment is safe for all skin types and tones.
+Dr. Green recommends a series of at least 3 treatments for the best results.

 Microdermabrasion

-Microdermabrasion is a cosmetic procedure that gently exfoliates the top layer of skin to stimulate collagen production and reduce the appearance of acne scars, uneven texture, and pigmentation.
-The procedure either uses tiny crystals or a diamond-tipped handpiece to sand away the epidermis.
-Microdermabrasion treatment does not involve any downtime and is quick and painless.
-Patients often need multiple treatments to fully reduce the appearance of their acne scars.
+Microdermabrasion is a cosmetic procedure that gently exfoliates the skin’s top layer, stimulating collagen production and reducing the appearance of acne scars, uneven texture, and pigmentation.
+The procedure uses either tiny crystals or a diamond-tipped handpiece to abrade the epidermis.
+Microdermabrasion requires no downtime and is quick and painless.
+Patients often need multiple treatments to reduce the appearance of their acne scars.

 Dermabrasion

-Dermabrasion is a treatment that entails resurfacing the skin with a rapidly rotating device, removing the top layer of skin.
-This process triggers the natural wound healing process, which involves new collagen production.
-Dermabrasion is an effective treatment option for addressing depressed acne scars, pox marks, stretch marks, and surgical scars.
-The recovery time following the procedure is relatively significant compared to many other non-invasive treatment options for scar revision, requiring patients to take at least two weeks off of work to heal completely.
+Dermabrasion is a treatment that resurfaces the skin using a rapidly rotating device to remove the top layer.
+This process triggers the body’s natural wound-healing response, including the production of new collagen.
+Dermabrasion is an effective treatment for depressed acne scars, pox marks, stretch marks, and surgical scars.
+Recovery time after the procedure is relatively long compared with many other non-invasive scar-revision treatments, and patients should plan to take at least 2 weeks off work to heal completely.
 Patients should avoid sun exposure and cleanse and dress their skin as instructed to prevent potential side effects.
-Dermabrasion is recommended for patients with lighter skin tones, as patients with darker skin tones are more susceptible to developing unwanted side effects, such as skin discoloration or scarring, due to the procedure.
-Patients with active acne or other inflammatory skin conditions, such as a rash, cold sore, or blister, should not undergo dermabrasion until their symptoms have resolved in order to avoid exacerbating their condition or potential infection.
+Dermabrasion is recommended for patients with lighter skin tones, as those with darker skin tones are more susceptible to unwanted side effects, such as skin discoloration or scarring, from the procedure.
+Patients with active acne or other inflammatory skin conditions, such as a rash, cold sore, or blister, should not undergo dermabrasion until their symptoms have resolved to avoid exacerbating their condition or risking infection.

 Surgical scar revision

 Scar revision surgery may be the best treatment option for patients with a more significant scar.
-Specifically, surgical scar revision can be effective for patients suffering from a significant contracture or burn scar where the epidermis is damaged or missing.
+Specifically, surgical scar revision can be effective for patients with a significant contracture or burn scar in which the epidermis is damaged or missing.
 For these scars, surgeons often use a skin graft to replace the missing skin.
-A skin flap may also be used if the area of missing skin also has damaged underlying tissue, as skin flaps retain their original blood supply.
-A z-plasty is a skin flap technique used in scar revision where two triangular flaps are transposed onto a scar to improve its function and appearance.
-Surgical scar revision can also be used to treat keloid scars that are very large or have grown such that they limit movement.
-Ideally, surgical scar revision will result in a less prominent spot.
-However, any surgical procedure poses significant side effects and infection risks.
-It is essential to remember that surgery of any kind will also leave a scar, and you will be trading one spot for another.
-When considering cosmetic surgery for scar revision, it is essential to consult with a trusted board-certified plastic surgeon for treatment.
+A skin flap may also be used if the area of missing skin has damaged underlying tissue, as skin flaps retain their original blood supply.
+A Z-plasty is a skin flap technique used in scar revision in which two triangular flaps are transposed onto a scar to improve its function and appearance.
+Patients with contracture scars may also benefit from tissue expansion.
+This newer technique gradually expands the skin and underlying tissues over several weeks or months, reducing tension and restoring movement in the area.

-Patients undergoing scar treatments can benefit from using targeted topical creams and treatments to minimize the appearance of their scars.
-Retinol and retinoids are an excellent addition to a skincare regimen to improve the appearance of atrophic and flat scars.
-These products are derived from vitamin A and work to revitalize the skin, increasing the rate of skin cell turnover and stimulating new collagen production.
-The Essential Antioxidant Infusion from Dr. Green’s proprietary skincare line, MGSKINLABs, contains vitamin A as well as other essential vitamins and nutrients to soften skin texture and reduce the appearance of scarring.
-A board-certified dermatologist like Dr. Green can prescribe a prescription-strength retinoid like Retin-A or tretinoin for the treatment of more severe scarring.
-When using a retinol or retinoid, it is essential to avoid sun exposure and use broad-spectrum sunscreen, as these products can make the skin sensitive to the sun.
+Retinol and retinoids are excellent additions to a skincare regimen to improve the appearance of atrophic and flat scars.
+These products, derived from vitamin A, revitalize the skin by increasing skin cell turnover and stimulating new collagen production.
+The Essential Antioxidant Infusion from Dr. Green’s proprietary skincare line, MGSKINLABs, contains vitamin A along with other essential vitamins and nutrients to soften skin texture and reduce the appearance of scarring.
+A board-certified dermatologist like Dr. Green can prescribe a prescription-strength retinoid, such as Retin-A or tretinoin, for the treatment of more severe scarring.
+When using a retinol or retinoid, it is essential to avoid sun exposure and use broad-spectrum sunscreen, as these products can make the skin more sensitive to sunlight.

-Skin-lightening agents like vitamin C, kojic acid, azelaic acid, and tranexamic acid are all excellent for reducing pigmentation from scars.
-Vitamin C is a powerful antioxidant that speeds up skin cell renewal to create a more even skin texture and tone.
+Skin-lightening agents such as vitamin C, kojic acid, azelaic acid, and tranexamic acid are effective at reducing hyperpigmentation from scars.
+Vitamin C is a powerful antioxidant that accelerates skin cell renewal, resulting in a more even skin texture and tone.
 The Vita-C Serum from MGSKINLABs contains potent vitamin C to soften acne scars and brighten the skin.
-The Skin Brightening Cream from MGSKINLABs is another excellent skin-lightening cream containing kojic acid and fruit extracts to reduce pigmentation and discoloration.
+The Skin Brightening Cream from MGSKINLABs is another excellent skin-lightening cream that contains kojic acid and fruit extracts to reduce pigmentation and discoloration.

 When can I start scar treatment after surgery?

-Generally, it is best to wait at least three months after a surgical procedure before considering scar reduction treatments.
-Ensuring the wound is completely closed and healed before undergoing scar treatments is essential.
-Post-surgical instructions must be followed carefully to prevent scar formation.
-After the wound is fully healed, the scar can be assessed by Dr. Green to discuss the best treatment options.
-Because there are so many options available for treating scars, it is best to consult an experienced, board-certified dermatologist like Dr. Green, who can determine what type of scar you have, when to start treatments, and which treatments would be safest and most effective.
+It is generally best to wait at least three months after a surgical procedure before considering scar-reduction treatments.
+Ensuring the wound is fully closed and healed before starting scar treatments is essential.
+Following post-surgical instructions carefully is crucial to prevent scar formation.
+Once the wound is fully healed, Dr. Green can assess the scar and discuss the best treatment options.
+It is always best to consult an experienced, board-certified dermatologist like Dr. Green, who can determine the type of scar you have, when to start treatment, and which treatments would be safest and most effective.

 How long does it take for a scar to go away?

-The amount of time required to reduce the appearance of your scars will ultimately depend on your skin condition and type, as well as the severity, location, and types of scars present.
-Most scar treatments need to be spaced several weeks apart to allow the skin to heal between sessions.
-The majority of scar treatments also produce the best results when they are performed in a series.
-Thus, it can take six months or more to produce optimal results.
+The time required to reduce the appearance of your scars depends on your skin type and condition, as well as the severity, location, and types of scars.
+Most scar treatments are spaced several weeks apart to allow the skin to heal between sessions.
+Most scar treatments also yield the best results when performed in a series.
+Thus, it can take six months or more to achieve optimal results.
 When you consult with Dr. Green, she will establish a personalized treatment plan for your scar revision and work with you to develop a timeline that best suits your needs.

-The cost of scar treatment depends upon various factors, including the size of the treatment area and the location, severity, type of scar present, and the experience level of your provider.
-Most patients require a unique combination of treatment options to achieve optimal results, which can also affect the overall cost of the scar treatment.
-Additionally, while it may be more cost-effective to treat scars at a MedSpa, consulting with a board-certified dermatology expert like Dr. Green is crucial to ensuring that treatment is safe, effective, and suited for your specific skin type, tone, and scarring.
-When you consult with Dr. Green regarding non-surgical scar revision, she will physically evaluate your skin condition, collect a thorough medical and family history, and review any previous scar treatments you may have had.
-She will then recommend the combination of treatments that are best suited to your particular needs and goals.
+The cost of scar treatment depends on several factors, including the size and location of the treatment area, the severity and type of the scar, and your provider’s experience.
+Most patients require a customized combination of treatments to achieve optimal results, which can also influence the overall cost.
+While treating scars at a MedSpa may be more cost-effective, consulting with a board-certified dermatologist like Dr. Green is crucial to ensure the treatment is safe, effective, and tailored to your specific skin type, tone, and scarring.
+When you consult with Dr. Green regarding non-surgical scar revision, she will physically evaluate your skin, collect a thorough medical and family history, and review any previous scar treatments you may have had.
+She will then recommend the treatment combination best suited to your specific needs and goals.
 At that time, the final cost of your scar treatment can be estimated.

 Does insurance cover scar treatment?

-Typically, scar treatment is considered cosmetic and is not covered by private insurance companies.
-However, you may be insured if there is documented evidence of functional impairment related to the scar, such as in a severe burn, and the treatment can be expected to improve function.
-The best way to determine your coverage is by contacting your insurance provider.
+Typically, scar treatment is considered cosmetic and is not covered by private insurers.
+However, you may be covered if there is documented evidence of functional impairment related to the scar, such as in a severe burn, and the treatment is expected to improve function.
+The best way to determine your coverage is to contact your insurance provider.

 Do scar treatments work?

 Yes, scar treatments are incredibly effective in reducing the appearance of scars and helping restore self-esteem and self-confidence.
 While scars are permanent on the skin, non-invasive cosmetic procedures like laser resurfacing, VBeam laser, dermal fillers, microneedling, and chemical peels can all help stimulate collagen production and create a more even skin texture and tone.
 Patients experiencing hypertrophic or keloid scars can benefit from intralesional corticosteroid injections to flatten and shrink raised scars.
-Targeted skincare products like retinol and silicone can also aid and enhance results from treatment when used between sessions.
+Targeted skincare products, such as retinol and silicone, can also enhance treatment results when used between sessions.
 When you consult with Dr. Green at her private dermatology office in NYC’s Upper East Side neighborhood, she will work with you to create a customized scar treatment plan that best suits your types of scars, skin type, and overall aesthetic goals.

 How do I get started with scar treatments today?

-Scars can develop as a result of an acne breakout, burn, injury, or wound.
-The appearance of scarring can negatively impact one‘s confidence, especially if they are located in visible areas like the face.
-Fortunately, non-invasive Scars can arise from an acne breakout, burn, injury, or wound.
-The visibility of scarring can adversely affect one‘s confidence, especially if located in prominent areas like the face.
-Fortunately, non-invasive treatment options such as resurfacing lasers, dermal fillers, microneedling, and chemical peels are offered at Dr. Green’s private dermatology office to diminish the visibility of scars and promote a more even skin texture.
+Scars can result from acne breakouts, burns, injuries, or wounds.
+The visibility of scarring can undermine confidence, especially when it occurs in prominent areas such as the face.
+Fortunately, Dr. Green’s private dermatology office offers non-invasive treatments, including resurfacing lasers, dermal fillers, microneedling, chemical peels, and intralesional cortisone injections, to reduce the visibility of scars and improve skin texture.
 These procedures are preferred for scar treatment because of their safety, effectiveness, and consistently remarkable outcomes with minimal downtime.
 When considering scar treatment, it is wise to consult with a knowledgeable dermatologist like Dr. Green, who will leverage her expertise to identify the best treatment plan to help you achieve clear, smooth, and radiant skin.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the finest non-invasive cosmetic procedures available, including lasers and fillers for scar treatment.
-She takes a holistic approach and embraces a less-is-more philosophy, consistently being recognized as a top dermatologist by Castle Connolly, New York Magazine, The New York Times, and Super Doctors for her dedication to her patients and her expertise.
-When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood for scar revision, she will collaborate with you to develop a customized scar treatment plan that aligns with your needs and goals.
-To schedule a consultation with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, please contact us online today or call 212-535-3088.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the finest non-invasive cosmetic procedures, including lasers and fillers for scar treatment.
+She is consistently recognized by Castle Connolly, New York Magazine, The New York Times, and Super Doctors for her dedication to her patients and expertise.
+When you consult with Dr. Green at her private dermatology office on Manhattan’s Upper East Side for scar revision, she will collaborate with you to develop a customized scar treatment plan that aligns with your needs and goals.
+To schedule a consultation with Dr. Green at her private dermatology office on Manhattan’s Upper East Side, please contact us online today or call 212-535-3088.